Drug metabolism

 Drug metabolism is the metabolic breakdown of drugs by living organisms, usually through specialized enzymatic systems.
-More generally, xenobiotic metabolism (from the Greek xenos "stranger" and biotic "related to living beings") is the set of metabolic pathways that modify the chemical structure of xenobiotics, which are compounds foreign to an organism's normal biochemistry, such as any drug or poison.
-These pathways are a form of biotransformation present in all major groups of organisms and are considered to be of ancient origin.
-These reactions often act to detoxify poisonous compounds (although in some cases the intermediates in xenobiotic metabolism can themselves cause toxic effects).
-The study of drug metabolism is called pharmacokinetics.
+More generally, xenobiotic metabolism (from the Greek xenos "stranger" and biotic "related to living beings") is the set of metabolic pathways that modify the chemical structure of xenobiotics, which are organic compound's that are foreign to an organism's normal biochemistry, such as any drug, pollutant, or poison.
+These pathways are a form of biotransformation that are present in all major groups of organisms, a fact which may allude to an ancient origin.
+These reactions often act to detoxify poisonous compounds (although in some cases the intermediates in xenobiotic metabolism may cause toxic effects).
+The study of drug metabolism is one of the tenets of pharmacokinetics (PK) as metabolism (M), the fourth stage of LADME (a drug's transit through the body), involves the enzymatic biotransformation and non-enzymatic biotransformation of a drug, thereby leading to the fifth stage, excretion (E).

 The metabolism of pharmaceutical drugs is an important aspect of pharmacology and medicine.
 For example, the rate of metabolism determines the duration and intensity of a drug's pharmacologic action.
 Drug metabolism also affects multidrug resistance in infectious diseases and in chemotherapy for cancer, and the actions of some drugs as substrates or inhibitors of enzymes involved in xenobiotic metabolism are a common reason for hazardous drug interactions.
 These pathways are also important in environmental science, with the xenobiotic metabolism of microorganisms determining whether a pollutant will be broken down during bioremediation, or persist in the environment.
 The enzymes of xenobiotic metabolism, particularly the glutathione S-transferases are also important in agriculture, since they may produce resistance to pesticides and herbicides.

 Drug metabolism is divided into three phases.
-In phase I, enzymes such as cytochrome P450 oxidases introduce reactive or polar groups into xenobiotics.
+In phase I, enzymes such as Cytochrome P450 oxidases introduce reactive or polar groups into xenobiotics.
 These modified compounds are then conjugated to polar compounds in phase II reactions.
-These reactions are catalysed by transferase enzymes such as glutathione S-transferases.
-Finally, in phase III, the conjugated xenobiotics may be further processed, before being recognised by efflux transporters and pumped out of cells.
+These reactions are catalyzed by transferase enzymes such as glutathione S-transferases.
+Finally, in phase III, the conjugated xenobiotics may be further processed, before being recognized by efflux transporters and pumped out of cells.
 Drug metabolism often converts lipophilic compounds into hydrophilic products that are more readily excreted.